epw/consensus/consensus_voices.md

 \begin{Player}

 Ask three Mages what magic is, and you'll get at least six answers, and one might be that there's no such thing as magic, this is just how the world works.
 Your Mage will have their own way of looking at magic, called their Paradigm.
-It
+It defines how they do magic, but also how they look at the world.
+Your Playbook will help you build a Paradigm, so don't feel like you have to figure it all out while reading this.
+All this is against the backdrop that is the Consensus, which is sort of like the Paradigm of the dominant society around you.
+Because you are a Mage, your Paradigm conflicts with the Consensus in some ways.
+Magic is the things you can do because they fit in your Paradigm, but are not in the Consensus.
+Magic that you can hide so it doesn't look impossible within the Consensus is called Harmonious, and is fairly safe.
+Other magic, that cannot be explained or easily rationalized, is called Rending, and is one of the most dangerous actions a Mage can take.
+A major concern for Mages is finding ways to solve their problems that remain Harmonious.

+\end{Player}

+\begin{MC}

+Magic, and doing magic, is probably why you and your players picked up this game.
+Despite that, this game is focused on the people themselves, their interactions, and their paradigms.
+Magic just happens to be one of the clearest and most straightforward expression of Paradigm available to most Mages.
+During this game, one of your jobs will be exploring and helping the players conceive of and define their Mage's paradigms.
+This exploration starts as they make their characters, but continues during play, and in fact makes up a large part of it.
+You'll also provide the other magic in the world.
+You will also be playing the part of the Consensus, helping to decide what magic is subtle enough to be Harmonious, and what is just so obvious that it smashes through the veil of reality and is Rending.

+\end{MC}

 ## Paradigm